andela-eosuagwu/ACADA/readme.md

   social mediation authentication
 - User Profile Management
 - Youtube Video embedding - Authenticated users only
-- Addition of new categories - Authenticated users only
 - Browse all videos
 - Browse videos by category
 - view single video